 If the modulus n is prime, then all nonzero residues have multiplicative inverses and the residues are a field.

-If n is not prime, the residues are not an integral domain and cancellation is not always possible.
+If n is not prime, the residues are not an integral domain and cancellation of a nonzero factor is not always possible.
 If d is the greatest common divisor of a and n, then for all z and z' we have this result:(5)

 If a and n are relatively prime, which means d is 1, we can cancel a from both sides of the equation.